alwold/neilsequencer/INSTALL.md

     ```bash
     git clone https://github.com/alwold/neilsequencer
     ```
     This creates a copy of the _Neil_ source tree on your hard drive.
 This is done by calling Git with the "clone" option.
 To read more about how Git works go here: https://git-scm.com/.
-A new repository is created for the code in a directory called `neil`.
+A new repository is created for the code in a directory called `neilsequencer`.
 3. Compile and install Neil:
     ```bash
-    cd neil; scons configure; scons; sudo scons install
+    cd neilsequencer; scons configure; scons; sudo scons install
     ```
     This launches the build scripts with different options.
 This will configure the build system, compile the C++ code and install it in the `/usr/local/` prefix by default (it is possible to change this).
 4. Now you ought to be able to run _Neil_: